manucorporat/openkit-ios/openkit_protocol_1.md

 ##4.
 AUTHORIZED SERVICES
-(you need a valid access_token for these tasks)
+A valid access_token is needed to do this kind of tasks.

 ###1.
 OKUSER
-Updating OKUser (currently "nick" is the only one attribute)
+Updating OKUser (currently "nick" is the only one attribute).
 ***

 1. **Path & method:** ```/user``` (POST)